Deducteam/coq-hol-light/README.md

 numbers and analysis, transcendental numbers, real analysis, complex line integrals, etc. See HOL-Light files for more details.

+The translated theorems are provided as axioms in order to have a fast Require because the proofs currently extracted from HOL-Light are very big (91 Gb) and not very informative for they are low level (the translation is done at the kernel level, not at the source level).
+If you are skeptical, you can however generate and check them again by using the script [reproduce](https://github.com/Deducteam/hol2dk/blob/main/reproduce).
+It however takes 40 hours with 32 processors Intel Core i9-13950HX and 128 Gb RAM.
+If every thing works well, the proofs will be in the directory `tmp/output`.

 The types and functions currently [aligned](https://github.com/Deducteam/coq-hol-light/blob/main/With_N.lp) are:
 - types: unit, prod, list, option, sum, ascii, N, R, Z
 - functions on N: pred, add, mul, pow, le, lt, ge, gt, max, min, sub, div, modulo